palantus/entitystorage/README.md

 Very simple and fast database solution as an alternative to SQL or document-based storage.

+It is designed to be fast and easy to use, rather than perfect in terms of reliability.
+That means that it doesn't conform to ACID properties, because writes are batched some milliseconds after reporting them back as written.
+Any queries or modification to changed data within that window, works on the new data obviously.

+All data of type tags, properties and relations are cached in memory.
+Blobs aren't, but are indexed in memory and a small amount of data is cached.

+Data file is handled as one sequential "history" of data operations, meaning that all modifications are written to the end of the file (keeping the old versions).
+This improves reliability, because any corruption can be solved by rolling back to before it happened.
+It is planned that restaring the service will result in the datafiles being compressed (duplicated to new files without old data).

+Entities only exists by their properties.
+If you remove the last tag and it doesn't have anything associated with it, it doesn't exist anymore.
+You can however assign a tag to it again and thus reviving it.

 ## Sample usage

 Note: Better documentation coming :)